rkuhlf/NBA-salary-prediction/notes.md

 career field goals is missing from too many players (~35%) so setting it to 0.

 9/25/2022 went from 4500 data points to 2500 data points after cleaning.
 Added 500 rows by getting rid of efg column.
+We have both fg and fg3, so efg is redundant.

+I assumed 0 for fg3 if you have never shot one.

 ## Visualization